mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 $ export TEST_TYPES="special"
 ```

 Then, only tests marked special would be executed.
-A oneline example is as follows:
+A one line example is as follows:

 ```bash
 $ CLUSTER_URL=http://my-dcos-cluster/ TEST_TYPES=special ./test.sh